olaanders/rpg-wfrp/characters/npc-herfl-squire.md

 time before Herfl runs away and seeks his fortune elsewhere — but Sir Aghmar will not look kindly upon anyone taking up with his property._

-> Quote: “Sorry, I was watching a squirrel.
+> “Sorry, I was watching a squirrel.
 What did you say?”

 |**WS**|**BS**|**S**|**T**|**Ag**|**Int**|**WP**|**Fel**|
 |26|29|26|41|31|29|38|32|